jj5/kickass-crypto/README.md

 ## Why was this library written?

-Gee, it got kind of complicated.
+Gee, it started simply enough but it got kind of complicated in the end.

-I wanted to use the PHP OpenSSL library to round-trip some relatively sensitive data between my server and its clients in a relatively secure fashion, secrecy and tamperproofing preferred.
+I wanted to round-trip some relatively sensitive data between my server and its clients in a relatively secure fashion, secrecy and tamperproofing preferred.

-As mentioned above I found example code in the PHP documentation for the [openssl_encrypt()](https://www.php.net/manual/en/function.openssl-encrypt.php) function.
+I had heard that the OpenSSL library was available in PHP so I searched for information concerning how to use that.
+I found example code in the PHP documentation for the [openssl_encrypt()](https://www.php.net/manual/en/function.openssl-encrypt.php) function.